 The Knights Templar were not easily scared in fact they thought death was a blessing given their religious beliefs.

-Because the Templar knights believed in their holy cause whole heartedly they considered it an honor to die in battle as they would be assured a place in heaven!
+Because the Templar knights believed wholeheartedly in their mission they considered it an honor to die in battle as they would be assured a place in heaven!

-Unlike other Orders like the Knights Hospitaller and the Teutonic Knights who’s main purpose was to protect and care for the ill, injured and dying.
-The Knights Templar were created simply as a fearsome fighting force.
+Unlike other Orders like the Knights Hospitaller and the Teutonic Knights whose main purpose was to protect and care for the ill, injured, and dying.
+The Knights Templar was created simply as a fearsome fighting force.

 Bernard de Tremelay and his knights were surprised to find themselves alone in the city as the rest of their crusader army had failed to follow them through the breached city walls.

-Inside the city walls they became quickly outnumbered and surrounded by the cities local population who attacked, killed and chopped off all their heads, including that of Grand Master Bernard de Tremelay.
+Inside the city walls, they became quickly outnumbered and surrounded by the city’s local population who attacked, killed, and chopped off all their heads, including that of Grand Master Bernard de Tremelay.

 King Philip IV owed the Templars a lot of money, so he convinced his friend Pope Clement V that the Templars were guilty of heresy and other crimes and plotted to have them arrested.

-On Friday the 13th1307 a large number of Templar knights were arrested and tortured until they confessed to heresy in the Order.
+On Friday the 13th of 1307 a large number of Templar knights were arrested and tortured until they confessed to heresy in the Order.

-The organisation was then disbanded, Jacques de Molay The only remaining Grand Master was taken prisoner and burned at the Stake in Paris – the year was 1314.
+The organization was then disbanded, Jacques de Molay The only remaining Grand Master was taken prisoner and burned at the Stake in Paris – the year was 1314.